Miles from Tomorrowland

-The series ended after three seasons, with the series finale airing on September 10, 2018.
+For the third season, which debuted on October 16, 2017, on Disney Channel, Miles from Tomorrowland changed its name to Mission Force One.
+It ended after three seasons, with the series finale airing on September 10, 2018.
+The show was renewed for a 4th season on February 4, 2018, but it was cancelled on March 28 due to low ratings.

-Plot

-Miles from Tomorrowland is a CGI-animated space adventure series set in the year of 2500.
-It centers on the Callisto family who live on a spaceship called the Stellosphere and work for the Tomorrowland Transit Authority (TTA).
+Premise

-Set in outer space, the series follows the adventures of the Callisto family – Miles, his sister Loretta and their scientist parents Phoebe and Leo, who work for the Tomorrowland Transit Authority (TTA) on a mission to connect the universe.
-Each episode consists of two 11-minute stories as Miles and his family explore extraterrestrial planets.

-In Season 3, Miles is now leading a team called Mission Force One, which consists of his sister, Loretta, and their friends, Haruna, Blodger and Mirandos as they continue their mission to Connect and Protect the Tomorrowland Transit Authority (TTA), while also dealing with a new threat: the Nemesystems.
+In the year 2500, the Callisto family, composed of the character of Miles, his sister Loretta, and their scientist parents Phoebe and Leo, works for the Tomorrowland Transit Authority (TTA), to connect the universe.
+Miles later leads a team called Mission Force One, which consists of Loretta and their friends, Haruna, Blodger, and Mirandos, as they continue their mission to Connect and Protect the Tomorrowland Transit Authority (TTA), while also dealing with a new threat called the Nemesystems.

 Episodes

 Characters

-The show's voice director is Lisa Schaeffer.
+The show's voice director is Lisa Schaffer.